Except that it is.

 This coming year, 2019, I’m setting out to explore the world of fantasy novels and analyze them through the lens of Story Grid principles.

-Each month, I’ll select a different fantasy masterwork to collect and compile their shared characteristics, what we call conventions in Story Grid terms.
+Throughout the year, I’ll select a different fantasy masterwork to collect and compile their shared characteristics, or tropes in Story Grid terms.
 I’ll use examples in as many content genres as I can, and I’ll drill down into the details of character, story, and setting that mark it as a fantasy in the eyes of readers.

-I’ll examine the Six Core Questions and fill out a Foolscap analysis, and I’ll make note of other elements we’ve come to expect of the fantasy genre.
+I’ll examine the Six Core Questions make note of other elements we’ve come to expect of the fantasy genre.
 What components of plot, what kinds of scenes, what character archetypes turn up over and over again in fantasy stories?

 This is where you can help.
 What titles would you like to see under the Story Grid microscope?
 I’ve certainly got my faves, and there’s no shortage of Top 10 -, 25 -, and even 100 Best Fantasy Novel lists out there to pull from.
 But I want to know what your favorite fantasy novels or series are, and why?
 Is it the characters you love most?
 Did the world-building pull you in?
 Or maybe it’s one of the best antagonists you’ve encountered.
 What novel(s) would you like to see analyzed in future months?